 If the graphic style is too strong for your confort, you can switch it in the option menu.

-Update 1.1 : add a checkpoint and rename another to improve one of the challenge.
-1.4 : Rework of almost each puzzle to be a bit more accessible and hint in the correct direction.
+Updates : 1.1 : add a checkpoint and rename another to improve one of the challenge.
+1.4 : Rework of almost each puzzle to be a bit less frustrating and hint in the correct direction.
 1.4c : Add option to change the Field of View between 60 and 90 degrees.

 The game is based upon the short prototype "Non Euclidean Room" that I made during a Ludum Dare.
 You can play it there : nusan.itch.io/non-euclidean-room